 - Frequent lung infections, such as pneumonia or bronchitis.

 - Poor growth rate.

 More than 30,000 people in the United States have cystic fibrosis, with more than 70,000 affected worldwide, according to the Cystic Fibrosis Foundation.
 Over 75 percent of those affected by the disease are diagnosed by age two.

 Living with Cystic Fibrosis

 Cystic fibrosis may cause mucus to clog lung airways, leading to difficulty breathing.
-The mucus can also trap bacteria, causing serious lung infections like pneumonia.
-Additionally, it can cause the pancreas to stop producing digestive enzymes, which help break down food and allow the body to absorb nutrients.
+The mucus also can trap bacteria, causing serious lung infections, including pneumonia.
+Additionally, it can cause the pancreas to stop producing digestive enzymes that help break down food and allow the body to absorb nutrients.
 In the liver, mucus can block bile ducts and contribute to liver disease.

 How to Avoid Complications

 To help prevent complications and infections, people who have CF should try to avoid germs, which can cause serious infections.
 Here are some helpful tips for CF patients: